dyoder/bus/readme.md

 # Get On The Bus

-Bus is like Event Emitter, except with wildcard matching.
-The purpose is to allow co-operating components to share a single event bus by effectively making it possible to namespace the events on the bus and for client code to subscribe to "families" of events.
+You can think of Bus like `EventEmitter` except that you can create hierarchies of event handlers and unhandled events "bubble" up the hierarchy.

+    {readFile} = require "fs"
     Bus = require "./bus"

     bus = new Bus
-    bus.on "*.error", (error) ->
+    bus.on "error", (error) -> console.log "General error"

-      {name,message} = error
+    file = bus.scope()
+    file.on "error", (error) -> console.log "File error"
+    readFile = file.callback readFile

+    # This one will print 'File read'
+    channel = readFile "readme.md"
+    channel.on "success", (file) ->
+      console.log "File read"

+    # This one will print 'File error'
+    channel = readFile "readme.mdx"
+    channel.on "success", (file) ->
-      console.log "#{name}: #{message}"
+      console.log "File read"

+    # This one will print 'General error'
+    bad = bus.scope()
-    bus.emit "foo.bar.error", new Error "Ruh-roh!"
+    bad.send "error", new Error "mhmm"

 # Installation

 Just use npm: